PerfectoCode/Samples/Reporting/Java/jbehave-sample/README.md

 The project demonstrates adding Reportium calls to Selenium tests that are run via JBehave.

 It includes a customized reporter [PerfectoReporter](src/test/java/Reporter/PerfectoReporter.java) which implements Reportium calls.<br/>
-PerfectoReporter logs every scenario as a sepearate test report.
-Each step (Given, When, Then) logged as a test step. <br/>
+PerfectoReporter use Reportium to log each scenario as a sepearate test report.<br/> Each step (Given, When, Then) will be logged as a test step. <br/>
 After each successful scenario it will report on successful test, otherwise it will report a failure and log the failure message and exception.

 In addition this project includes two scenarios:<br/>
-1. First scenario should succeed to show successful test execution within reporting UI.<br/>
+1. The first scenario should succeed to show a successful test execution within reporting UI.<br/>
-2. The second scenario should fail in order to show failure test execution within reporting UI.
+2. The second scenario should fail in order to show a failure test execution within reporting UI.

 **Adding the additional reporter:**